 Security is becoming an increasingly visible topic in discussions of things embedded and mobile.
 While the need to be secure isn’t new, there’s more of a push to change architectures to make them intrinsically less open to skullduggery.
+Having an app for your business is also usually great and you can always make your own app or hire a design company so getting an app is perfectly possible.

 One simple embodiment of the notion is to partition execution into two: one running a standard rich OS, which looks very much like what we’re used to – let’s call it the lay environment, the secular world.
 All kinds of things happen out there, many of which we don’t talk about.
 Then there’s a second environment running a minimal secure OS which acts as a “trusted” environment – let’s call it the temple.
 We don’t get to see what’s going on in there (although we can create salacious myths about the their rituals).
 This is where the Golden Legacy is protected so that, even if the lay world sends itself up in flames, there is a kernel of civilization that can re-seed the lay world anew.